MohamedGadia/Green-Defend-Graduation-Project/README.md

 - Developed a mobile and web application leveraging artificial intelligence to detect plant diseases with an accuracy of 98.7%.
 - Built a model based on Convolutional Neural Networks (CNN) to classify 38 plant diseases using over 87,000 images.
 - Successfully integrated the model into a mobile and web application, providing a practical and user-friendly solution for farmers and agricultural experts.
-- Had an - grade
+- Had an A+ grade

 ---